Opossum Peptides Could Provide Promising Antivenom

 The research team, led by Claire F. Komives of San Jose State University, also demonstrated that genetically modified bacteria could produce the protective peptide at low costs.

-Komives unveiled the antivenom candidate in a Division of Biochemical Technology session in Denver on Sunday.
+Komives unveiled the antivenom candidate in a Division of Biochemical Technology session.
 But the fundamental discoveries behind the findings were made nearly 20 years ago by a researcher named Binie V. Lipps.

 It was widely ignored until 2012, when online news outlets stumbled on the opossum protein thanks to a blogger writing about the remarkable survival ability of opossums.
 Komives learned about the protein from Yahoo!
 News while searching for ideas for a research project that would allow her to work with a colleague in India while on sabbatical.

-Although deaths from snakebites are incredibly rare in the U.S., they are surprisingly common in India.
-According to some estimates, snakes are responsible for 100,000 deaths in the country every year, Komives said, and rural areas, where snakebites are most common, don’t always have access to antivenoms.
+Although deaths from snakebites are rare in the U.S., they are surprisingly common in India.
+According to some estimates, snakes are responsible for 100,000 deaths in the country every year, Komives said, and people in rural areas, where snakebites are most common, don’t always have access to antivenoms.

-Komives decided to try and develop a more inexpensive method for producing the natural opossum product and applied for a Fulbright scholarship.
+Komives decided to try to develop a more inexpensive method for producing the natural opossum product.
+She was awarded a Fulbright scholarship to pursue the work in October of 2014.

 Meanwhile, collaborators at the National Natural Toxins Research Center at Texas A&M University, Kingsville, have confirmed that synthetic versions of the 11-mer peptide protect mice against the hemorrhagic effects of venom from Russell’s viper (Daboia russelii), a common snake in India, and help mice survive exposure to rattlesnake venom.